Elkyn/waldb/README.md

 # Use in your project
 npm link  # In waldb/bindings/node
-npm link @elkyn/waldb  # In your project
+npm link waldb  # In your project
 ```

 ## 🧪 Testing